I write about toxins in our food and air but what about social media?

 Switch Off Notifications

-It’s going to be pretty tough to cut back your social media use if you keep getting notifications.
+It’s going to be pretty tough to cut back on your social media use if you keep getting notifications.
 While notifications on the actual apps aren’t necessarily a problem, the push notifications you get on your phone are.

 Think about it, you’re minding your own business, then you get a push notification telling you a friend or family member has posted something.
 The likelihood is, you’re going to stop whatever you’re doing and quickly check what’s new.